Improve Compliance and Uniform Administration Taxpayers’ Bill of Rights Annual Report to the Legislature

 FTB develops knowledgeable and engaged employees to improve the customer experience and accomplish FTB’s mission.
 Our goal is to provide the services and information taxpayers need to file accurate and timely tax returns and to only pay the proper amount of tax owed.
 Training begins with employees’ first day on the job and continues throughout their FTB careers.

-All FTB staff received Accessibility Training while public-facing staff in our contact centers, public service counters, and collection programs receive extensive initial training (in a classroom or, since COVID-19, virtually), on-the-job training, and ongoing training, with programs tailored to the specific needs of each business area.
-Following direction from CalHR, all FTB leadership completed the CalHR Beyond the Pandemic Hybrid Workforce training.
+All FTB staff receive accessibility training, while public-facing staff in our contact centers, public service counters, and collection programs receive extensive initial training (in a classroom or, since COVID-19, virtually), on-the-job training, and ongoing training, with programs tailored to the specific needs of each business area.

 Audit Division staff also receive extensive training (classroom or virtual) and on-the-job training.
 Audit Division staff must have the knowledge needed to analyze tax returns, research complex issues, and effectively communicate their findings to taxpayers and authorized representatives.
 Having well-trained auditors reduces the burden audits place on taxpayers by shortening the completion time and improving the accuracy of the outcome.

-In 2020, the Audit Division launched the Pathways to Excellence portal, which is a knowledge transfer and training resource for staff.
-In simplistic terms, this portal maps out different “pathways” for staff development that combines technical education with other value-added learning experiences and collaboration opportunities.
-The portal is designed with one-stop shopping in mind and will function as a useful reference tool for the entire FTB organization.
+The Audit Division continues to update the Pathways to Excellence portal, which is a knowledge transfer and training resource for staff.
+In simplistic terms, this portal maps out different “pathways” for staff development that combine technical education with other value-added learning experiences and collaboration opportunities.
+The portal is designed with one-stop shopping in mind and functions as a useful reference tool for the entire FTB organization.

 Finally, all FTB personnel who are classified in FTB’s conflict-of-interest code are required to take Ethics training provided by the Department of Justice within six months of appointment to a classified position and once every two years thereafter.
 Additionally, all FTB staff are required to take an annual Privacy, Security, and Disclosure training.